Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: Introduction

 \section{Introduction}

-EAs are a family of population-based, stochastic adaptation models that simulate mechanisms and patterns observed in evolutionary biology and the natural ecosystem.
-The central idea in these algorithms is to allow a population of artificial creatures—e.g., strings that represent candidate solutions to a problem or programs that perform a given task—to build themselves up through an artificial evolutionary process that aims to approximate what mother-nature does.
-Over the years, various types of EAs have been proposed, including Evolution Strategies (ES)\cite{rechenberg_evolution_1984}, Evolutionary Programming (EP), Genetic Algorithms (GAs) \cite{holland_j_1975}, and Genetic Programming (GP) \cite{koza_genetic_1992}.
-The key differences between these algorithms lie in the type of representation used and how self-adaptation is approximated through search operators \cite{eiben_evolutionary_1998}
+Evolutionary Algorithms (EAs) are a family of stochastic computational models that approximate the processes of genetic variation (variation), selection pressure (natural selection), adaptation to selection pressure (adaptation), and reproductive heritability observed in biological evolution.

+Variation refers to the differences in characteristics among organisms within a population.
+These differences naturally arise due to small changes in inherited traits, which can result from genetic mutations, recombination, or other natural processes.
+Natural selection refers to the survival challenges imposed by the environment, while adaptation is the process by which genetic variations that enhance an organism’s fitness in its respective environment become more prevalent in a population over generations through natural selection, and reproductive heritability ensures that beneficial adaptations are passed down to subsequent generations.
+Together, these processes contribute to steering biological systems toward progressively more robust and well-adapted states.

+EAs enable systems of artificial entities—e.g., strings representing candidate solutions to a problem or programs executing specific tasks—to build themselves up over many iterations in response to a selection pressure exerted by a given fitness criterion.
+First, a random population of artificial entities is generated, and their performance is evaluated according to this fitness criterion which then rewards the fitter entities with a higher survival advantage, allowing them to reproduce through mutation and recombination.
+Over successive iterations, this evolution ideally yields entities with progressively higher fitness—e.g., solutions that more effectively solve a given problem or programs capable of executing the intended tasks with near-optimal precision—thus filling the available niche in the artificial ecosystem.

+Over the years, numerous variants of EAs have been proposed.
+The primary distinctions between them lie in their representation schemes—how evolving entities are encoded—and the manner in which evolutionary processes are discretized and implemented.
+Notable examples include Evolution Strategies (ES)(Rechenberg, 1984), Evolutionary Programming (EP), Genetic Algorithms (GAs) (Holland, 1975), and Genetic Programming (GP) (Koza, 1992).

-By design, EAs are particularly well-suited to solving optimization problems, especially those involving complex, nonlinear, or dynamic environments.
-This realization can be traced back to the pioneering work of computer scientists in the 1950s and 1960s, who first explored the potential of evolutionary processes as optimization tools for engineering problems \cite{mitchell_introduction_1998}, and since then, EAs have evolved into a powerful class of computational techniques, capable of addressing diverse problems across science, engineering, and industry.
+By design, EAs are particularly well-suited for optimization problems, particularly those characterized by complex, highly nonlinear, and multimodal function landscapes, and where traditional optimization algorithms often struggle.
+This realization can be traced back to the pioneering work of computer scientists in the 1950s and 1960s, who first explored the potential of evolutionary processes as optimization tools for engineering problems (Mitchell, 1998).
+While EAs are mostly applied to optimization problems, their applicability extends to a wide range of problem domains across science, engineering, artificial intelligence, arts, music, knowledge discovery, and more.
+Beasley (2000) overviews some of the application areas of EAs.